-- For PPPoA or PPPoE configurations, enter: ppp 1 clear - For the rest of the configurations, follow the instructions below: - a) To delete all the interfaces: (You may type ip device/bridge device to list existing interfaces.) ip device flush bridge device flush - b) To delete all the subnet mask: (You may type ip subnet to list existing subnet mask.) ip subnet flush - c) To delete the route table, if any: (You may type ip route to list existing routes.) ip route flush - d) To remove NAT on a WAN interface, if any: (See illustration following this list of commands) To list any existing NAT enabled WAN interface, ip nat lf you have an existing NAT enabled WAN interface, you will see nat add <wan\interface> To remove the NAT enabled WAN interface, ip nat delete <wan\interface>
+- For PPPoA or PPPoE configurations, enter: - For the rest of the configurations, follow the instructions below: - a) To delete all the interfaces: (You may type ip device/bridge device to list existing interfaces.) ip device flush bridge device flush - b) To delete all the subnet mask: (You may type ip subnet to list existing subnet mask.) ip subnet flush - c) To delete the route table, if any: (You may type ip route to list existing routes.) ip route flush - d) To remove NAT on a WAN interface, if any:

+(See illustration on the following page)

+To list any existing NAT enabled WAN interface,

+ip nat

+If you have an existing NAT enabled WAN interface, you will see nat add <wan interface> ip nat delete <wan\interface>